theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/guidelines.md

 What to consider when creating new articles:

-- Create new articles in the `articles` directory of the product.
+- Create new articles in the `knowledge-base` directory of the product.
 - Use an introduction sentence: "The following article shows / describes / contains..."
 - Add authors to the front matter of an article: